 (Sept.
 12, 2018) A Texas priest faces sexual abuse charges in Montgomery County.
-Conroe police say the alleged sex crimes with children happened over several years’ time, from the late 1990’s to the early 2000’s.
+Conroe police say the alleged sex crimes with children happened over several years’ time, from the early 1990’s to the early 2000’s.

 The priest was a former employee of the Sacred Heart Catholic Church in Conroe.
 The Conroe Police Department reported that he has been charged with four counts of indecency with a child.
 The police say they took two separate criminal reports which named Manuel La Rosa-Lopez as a person who victimized children.